 Applied Linguistics and TESOL MA

-Our course provides theories and methods in teaching English as a second language.
+Our Applied Linguistics and TESOL course provides theories and methods in teaching English as a second language.
 It also develops your research skills, enhancing your professional performance in the future.

 Overview

-Our Applied Linguistics and TESOL MA will improve or update your knowledge and understanding of teaching English as a foreign or second language.
+Our Applied Linguistics and TESOL MA will build on your interest in learning and teaching a foreign or second language.
+You will be guided by renowned researchers with extensive teaching experience.

 - those with teaching experience (in-service)